Meta

 • Contain any claims that expressly state or imply that the featured products can treat, cure, prevent, mitigate or diagnose a disease or medical condition in humans or animals.

-Certified advertisers with written permission from Meta can run ads that:
+Certified advertisers with written authorization from Meta can run ads that:

 • Promote or offer the sale of CBD products that don’t contain >0.3% THC as long as they: